Mischa Barton: Lewd Footage And Nude Photos Circulate, Dubbed As ‘Revenge Porn’

 Mischa Barton can’t seem to catch a break.
-It was originally reported that an alleged sex tape starring the actress was being shopped around Hollywood.
-Now, Mischa is trying to fight the release of nude photos that are also circulating around the internet.
+It was originally reported an alleged sex tape starring the actress was being shopped around Hollywood.
+Now Mischa is trying to fight the release of nude photos that are also circulating around the internet.

-Barton hired a lawyer to prevent the alleged sex tape and nude photos from coming out.
-Her attorney, Lisa Bloom, issued a statement to People on Tuesday, March 14 in regard to the situation.
+She hired a lawyer to prevent the alleged sex tape and nude photos from coming out.
+Her attorney Lisa Bloom issued a statement to People on Tuesday, March 14 in regards to the situation.

 “I am very proud to represent actress Mischa Barton, who is courageously standing up for her rights.
 It has been reported that naked or sexually explicit images of Ms. Barton are being ‘shopped around.’
 Ms. Barton does not consent to any disclosure of any such images.
 She believes that she was recorded without her consent by someone she was seeing at the time.”